Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Introduction

 The parabolic subgroup plays a second important role: it is the basis of induced representations which find a natural description in a fiber bundle framework.
 The induced representations ultimately form the quantum Hilbert space of states and the associated fiber bundle geometry gives a coherent state\footnote{The term coherent state is a bit imprecise, but we will conform to standard usage.
-Strictly, for us a coherent state is a model of a Hilbert \emph{state-vector} (as opposed to a projective-Hilbert \emph{state}) on a (sub)manifold of some Lie group.} model of state-vectors and operators.
-It is in the coherent state formulation where the physical interpretation of the theory begins to emerge: one can interpret/identify ground states, matter particles, gauge particles, and their associated fields, and exhibit explicit realizations of relevant operators.\footnote{Although indirectly related, the coherent state model of fields and operators are not the same fields and operators of a QFT.} With these objects, meaningful transition amplitudes can be constructed and interpreted.
+Strictly, for us a coherent state is a model of a Hilbert \emph{state vector} (as opposed to a projective-Hilbert \emph{state}) on a (sub)manifold of some Lie group.} (CS) model of state vectors and operators.
+It is in the CS formulation where the physical interpretation of the theory begins to emerge: one can interpret/identify ground states, matter and gauge particles, and their associated fields; as well as exhibit explicit realizations of relevant operators.\footnote{Although indirectly related, the coherent state model of fields and operators are not the same fields and operators of a QFT.\cite{LA1}} With these objects, meaningful transition amplitudes can be constructed and interpreted.

-Again, there is nothing special about inducing representations: the same approach is used for the non-compact Poincar\'{e} group.
-In the case of Poincar\'{e}, the little group and the mutually commuting momentum generators yield spin/helicity and momenta labels for state-vectors along with a particle creation/annihilation interpretation; and they induce an `expected fiber bundle' structure with a momentum base space and Lorentz structure group.\footnote{For Poincar\'{e}, one can then construct an `expected cotangent bundle' by attaching a \emph{static} space-time to the `expected fiber bundle' base space generated by the momentum operators.
-Recall that the boost generators contain all the dynamics induced by the Hamiltonian operator: the $4$-momentum and angular-momentum generators are inert.
-Accordingly, the cotangent bundle is static, and it would seem the dynamics associated with boost can be naturally interpreted as inertia.} The crucial difference brought by $Sp(8,\R)$ is the mingling of `internal' and `external' symmetries resulting in a dynamical cotangent bundle structure.
+Here again, the idea to use inducing representations is not unique to the symplectic group: the same approach is used for the non-compact Poincar\'{e} group.
+In the case of Poincar\'{e}, the little group and the mutually commuting momentum generators yield spin/helicity and momenta labels for state vectors along with a particle creation/annihilation interpretation; and they induce an `observed fiber bundle' structure with a \emph{momentum} base space and Lorentz structure group.\footnote{For Poincar\'{e}, one can then construct an `observed phase space' by attaching a static space-time manifold to the momentum base space of the `observed fiber bundle'.
+Recall that the boost generators contain all the dynamics induced by the energy operator: the $4$-momentum and angular-momentum generators are inert.
+Accordingly, the `observed phase space' is static (assuming the free Hamiltonian is derived from the momentum operators), and it would seem the dynamics associated with boost can be naturally interpreted as inertia.} The crucial difference brought by $Sp(8,\R)$ --- beyond the ten dimensions --- is the mingling of `internal' and `external' symmetries resulting in a dynamical bundle structure.